Cheng0315/Cheng0315.github.io/_posts/2019-07-31-what_i_built_tuesday_-_7_30_2019.markdown

 ---
 layout: post
 title:      "What I built Tuesday - 7/30/2019"
-date:       2019-07-31 05:52:29 +0000
+date:       2019-07-31 01:52:30 -0400
 permalink:  what_i_built_tuesday_-_7_30_2019
 ---

-For this week his week, I added in more actions to my application.
-The upcoming movies action, for example, make a request to The Movie Database API, return a list of upcoming movies and update the state of the application.
+I added more actions to my application this week.
+The 'upcomingMovies' action, for example, make a request to The Movie Database API, return a list of upcoming movies and update the state of the application.

 ```
 const fetchUpcomingMovies = () => dispatch => {